mrbrandao/grunclean/README.md

 _This command use max=0 to list all executions and period=30d to list the executions older than 30 days._

-*WARNING!*
+**WARNING!**
-_Use `max=0` narrowed by few days like 1day or 1week, if you try to list Millions of thousans
+_Use `max=0` narrowed by few days like 1day or 1week, if you try to list Millions of thousands
 executions you probably will hurt your rundeck feelings.
 I tested some curl executions with
-150000 executions but i have to tune my rundeck session to `-Xmx4096m -Xms1024` to lead with
+150000 executions but I have to tune my rundeck session to `-Xmx4096m -Xms1024` to lead with
 this query.
 Take care with `OutOfMemoryError`, see more about tunning [here](http://rundeck.org/docs/administration/tuning-rundeck.html)._